A Brief History of Bitcoin & Cryptocurrency

 Ten years ago, Bitcoin emerged as the first cryptocurrency.
-A lot has happened since that day – we would like to take a look back at some of the major events during this time period.
+A lot has happened since that day – let’s to take a look back at the history of cryptocurrency to understand the important changes it catalyzed.

 Bitcoin history starting point